-For behavioral characteristics, it may be possible to authenticate the users by focusing on the action of wearing a helmet.
-The authors have proposed a method that authenticates a smartphone user from acceleration sensor data when taking it out of the pocket[8].
-Guerra-Casanova et al. [7] proposed a method to authenticate users by gestures of their hands using a mobile device with an embedded accelerometer.
-For motion-based authentication using accelerom-eters, there is a possibility that the acceleration characteristics of the motion until the helmet is worn can be used for authentication by mounting an accelerometer on the helmet.
-However, there are various wearing actions, such as wearing the helmet in a hurry and taking care not to let the interior of the helmet get wet in the rain.
-Therefore, it is not practical to collect data from all the people in various situations.
+With respect to behavioral characteristics, it may be possible to authenticate users by considering the action of putting on a helmet.
+The authors proposed a method that authenticates smartphone users using acceleration sensor data from taking a smartphone out of their pockets [8].
+Guerra-Casanova et al. [7] proposed a method for authenticating users by the gestures of their hands using a mobile device with an embedded accelerometer.
+For motion-based authentication using accelerometers, it is possible to use the acceleration characteristics of motions before the helmet is put on for authentication by mounting an accelerometer on the helmet.
+However, there are various ways of putting on a helmet, such as putting it on in a hurry and taking care not to let the interior of the helmet become wet in the rain.
+Therefore, it is not practical to collect data from all individuals for various situations.

 2.2 Head State Recognition

-Toth et al. [18] focused on the facial muscle signal, and six different facial expressions were classified using the muscle signals and the gyroscope values which were got from a cheap off-the-shelf electroencephalogram (EEG) headset.
-EEG headsets are actually used to measure brain waves, however, the muscle signals are detected locally since the measurement is performed by placing electrodes on the scalp.
-It uses only existing EEG devices for classification of facial expressions and no additional electromyography (EMG) sensor is used.
-Kwon et al. [11] designed a glass-type wearable device to detect the user's emotions based on facial expressions and physiological reactions.
-The device can capture facial expressions with a built-in camera and obtain physiological responses such as photo-plethysmogram (PPG) and electrodermal activity (EDA).
-Fukumoto et al. [9] designed a smile-based life-logging system that focuses on smile/laughter for indexing the interesting/enjoyable events on a recorded video.
-They use photo-interrupters and smile/laughter is detected separately by threshold-based clustering.
-Evaluation results showed 73%-94% accuracy in detecting smile/laughter while actual use of the system.
+Toth et al. [18] focused on facial muscle signals, and six different facial expressions were classified using muscle signals and gyroscope values that were obtained from a low-cost off-the-shelf electroencephalogram (EEG) headset.
+EEG headsets are generally used to measure brain waves; however, muscle signals are detected locally because the measurement is performed by placing electrodes on the scalp.
+This method only uses existing EEG devices for the classification of facial expressions, and no additional electromyography sensors are used.
+Kwon et al. [11] designed a glass-type wearable device to detect a user's emotions based on facial expressions and physiological reactions.
+The device can capture facial expressions with a built-in camera and detect physiological responses, such as photoplethysmogram signals and electrodermal activity.
+Fukumoto et al. [9] designed a smile-based life-logging system that focuses on smile and laughter to index interesting or enjoyable events on recorded video.
+They used photointerrupters, and smile/laughter was detected separately by threshold-based clustering.
+The evaluation results demonstrated a 73–94% accuracy in detecting smile/laughter during actual use of the system.

-These researches obtain dynamic information such as facial expressions and physical responses in the face area.
-On the other hand, our study differs from them in that it obtains static features of the head shape.
+These studies all use dynamic information, such as facial expressions and physical movements in the facial area.
+In contrast, our study uses static features of head shape.

-Kouno et al. [6] proposed an image-based person identification system using an depth image from an overhead camera.
-By using depth information, this system captures the precise person's area and four features extracted from images based on depth information to the identification method; body height, body dimensions, body size and depth histogram.
-The identification accuracy is 94.4% and 91.4% while standing in front of a door and touching a doorknob, respectively.
+In other research, Kouno et al. [6] proposed an image-based person identification system using depth images from an overhead camera.
+By using depth information, this system captures the precise location of the individual, and four features are extracted from the images: body height, body dimensions, body size, and a depth histogram.
+The identification accuracy was 94.4% and 91.4% while standing in front of a door and touching a doorknob, respectively.

-In this paper, we propose a method to identify individuals by acquiring their head shape while wearing a helmet with pressure sensors.
-Our method does not force the users to do special behavior or to remain stationary for identification.
-Taking a wearable
+In this paper, we propose a method for identifying individuals by acquiring their head shape with pressure sensors while they wear a helmet.
+Our method does not require individuals to perform special behaviors or remain stationary for identification.
+With a wearable

 2020-06-30 11:40.
 Page 2 of 1-8.

-approach, our method can be used in any place and any time.
-To breach the system, the exact three-dimensional shape of the head is needed, but it is difficult to replicate the head shape.
+approach, our method can be used at any place and time.
+To breach the system, the exact three-dimensional shape of a person's head is required, which is difficult to replicate.

 3 PROPOSED METHOD

-This section describes the details of the proposed method.
+In this section, we present the details of the proposed method.

 3.1 Overview

-The proposed method assumes that the user wears a helmet equipped with pressure sensors, acquires the shape of wearer's head, and identifies whether the wearer is registered person or not.
-The proposed method has two functions: user identification and user authentication.
+The proposed method assumes that a user wears a helmet equipped with pressure sensors.
+It then acquires the shape of the wearer's head and determines whether the wearer is a registered user.
+The proposed method has two functions: user identification and authentication.